-The Triangle Inequality Theorem can be used to find the minimum and maximum possible lengths of a missing side of any triangle.
-Sometimes this is referred to as the Third Side Rule or the 3rd Side Rule.
+The Triangle Inequality Theorem helps you find the minimum and maximum possible lengths of a missing side in any triangle.
+You may also see it called the Third Side Rule or the 3rd Side Rule.

-Consider this triangle below, with two sides of and .
+Consider the triangle below, with two sides of and .

-We haven’t gone over the rule yet, but take a moment to consider what lengths the missing side could be.
+We haven’t stated the rule yet, but pause and think: what lengths could the missing side have?

 The missing side must be in the range of

-Checking the rules, the missing side must be:
+Applying the theorem, the missing side must be:

 Greater than